 Besides Intents and Entities, there is also the concept of Actions that can be triggered by the system once the Intent and all required parameters are present.

-Moving closer to the automatic language understanding and acting upon completion of Intents with parameters there is another feature called Action Fulfilment, which is currently present only in preview mode, but you can already play with it and plan for the future.
-The idea is that once we have an Intent then the system can automatically execute predefined Channel Actions like, or your own to an arbitrary API.
+Moving closer to automatic language understanding and the acting upon completion of Intents with parameters, there is another feature called Action Fulfilment, which is currently present only in preview mode, but you can already play with it and plan for the future.
+The idea is that once we have an Intent the system can automatically execute predefined Channel Actions like, or your own to an arbitrary API.

 Dialogue support, which also presents only in a preview mode, can help us to organize the conversation and ask relevant questions to the user in order to fill in the missing parameters for the intent.

-To train the model with different utterances, LUIS provides the Web interface where we can type an expression, see an output from the model, and make changes in labels or assign new intents.
-Additionally, LUIS stores all incoming expressions in the Logs section and provides semi-automatic learning features with Suggestion, when the system tries to predict the correct intents that are already present in the model.
+To train the model with different utterances, LUIS provides a Web interface where we can type an expression, see an output from the model, and make changes in labels or assign new intents.
+Additionally, LUIS stores all incoming expressions in the Logs section and provides semi-automatic learning features with Suggestion, where the system tries to predict the correct intents that are already present in the model.